citp/privacy-policy-historical/i/ib/ibi/ibid2save.com.md

-> *The following text is extracted and transformed from the ibid2save.com privacy policy that was archived on 2011-12-18.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20111218210713id_/http%3A//www.ibid2save.com/about/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the ibid2save.com privacy policy that was archived on 2012-06-17.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20120617124816id_/http%3A//www.ibid2save.com/about/privacy) for the most accurate reproduction.*

 # Privacy Policy - iBid2Save.com

 **_Privacy Policy_**

 Effective as of April 1, 2011.
-IBID2SAVE.com is a service provided by IBID2SAVE, LLC (referred to herein as "IBID2SAVE", "us", and "we").
+IBID2SAVE.com is a service provided by IBID2SAVE, LLC and iBid2Save Ltd (referred to herein as "IBID2SAVE", "us", and "we").

  **OUR PLEDGE**

 Our subscribers'privacy is of primary importance to IBID2SAVE.
 We acknowledge and respect your personal privacy, and this Privacy Policy is intended to describe how we handle your personal information for our services on the IBID2SAVE.com website, any of its related websites, or any related tools, applications, and services provided by IBID2SAVE (collectively referred to herein as "IBID2SAVE.com website".
 It is very important that our subscribers are fully informed about the use of their personal information prior to their choosing to subscribe to IBID2SAVE.com.
 Therefore, please read this Privacy Policy carefully before using the IBID2SAVE.com website or submitting any personal information to IBID2SAVE.

  **SCOPE**

 This Privacy Policy provides detailed information regarding IBID2SAVE’s treatment of all personally identifiable information and other information collected by IBID2SAVE while you are visiting or using the IBID2SAVE.com website.
 This Privacy Policy applies generally to the IBID2SAVE.com website and content and other related websites where this Privacy Policy appears in the footer of the page.